 Use three cups of water and 1 cup of vinegar.
-Ensure you dry the veggies before you put them away to store.
+Ensure you dry the veggies before you put them away for storage.

 13. Store Mushrooms in Paper Bags

-Storing tomatoes, with their stems down, will keep them fresh for long by locking in the moisture.
+Storing tomatoes with their stems down will keep them fresh for a long by locking in the moisture.

 Note: Onions and potatoes should also never be stored in the refrigerator, too.

 If you have a pair of older tights lying around, you can put them in, and put them to good use by storing onions in them.
 Tie a knot in between each onion and put them away in a dark, cool place to make them last longer than usual.

 16. Store Veggies and Fruits Whole